Tag Archives: raw cacao

 http://www.vegparadise.com/otherbirds1002.html

 Have you thought that your favourite vegetable might actually be chocolate?
-I have to admit it rates high on my list.
-Chocolate has been recognized as having health benefits for quite a while due to the wonderful antioxidants it contains, in fact more than any other fruit or vegetable.
+I have to confess it rates high on my list.
+Chocolate has been appreciated for its health benefits for quite a while due to the wonderful antioxidants it contains, in fact more than any other fruit or vegetable.
 Raw cacao is an excellent source of antioxidants and has an extremely high ORAC score as one of the top antioxidant foods.

 With Easter just around the corner I thought I would bring you a bit if happy news this week…Chocolate can be good for you!
-But only if it is the right kind.
+But only if it’s the right kind.

 Antioxidants In Chocolate

-I’m pretty sure you have heard those media reports about how chocolate is a good source of flavonoids which have antioxidant activity.
-Well it is absolutely true, in particular epicatechin and resveratrol.
-But, there is quite a lot of confusion about just what makes good and bad chocolate so here are a few guidelines to help you make your Easter chocolate choices.
+I’m sure you’ve heard about how chocolate is a good source of flavonoids which have antioxidant activity, which is absolutely true, in particular epicatechin and resveratrol.
+But there’s quite a lot of confusion about just what makes good and bad chocolate so here are a few guidelines to help you make your Easter chocolate choices.

 Cocoa is made by grinding the cacao beans to a powder from which most of the fat is removed.
 Cocoa butter is the fat component of the seed, and chocolate is the sweet that is made from the roasted seeds.
 If the sweet is made from seeds that are not roasted then it is ‘raw chocolate’ and like most other vegetables, ‘raw’ chocolate is much healthier than the version made from roasted beans.